Jewish Defense League: 2000s: Planned bomb attacks, firearms, suicide, assaults

 In 2002, in France, attackers from Betar and Ligue de Défense Juive (LDJ) violently assaulted Jewish demonstrators from Peace Now, journalists, police officers (one of whom was stabbed), and Arab bystanders.
-At least two of the suspects in the 2010 murder of a French Muslim Saïd Bourarach appeared to have ties to the French chapter of the JDL.
+At least two of the suspects in the 2010 murder of French Muslim Saïd Bourarach appeared to have ties to the French chapter of the JDL.
 In 2011, Israeli daily Haaretz reported members of the "French branch of Jewish terror group coming to Israel 'to defend settlements'."

+2010s: Frequent attacks in France, Trump inauguration

-In 2013, a French Arab man was critically injured in a "revenge attack" by LDJ, sparking calls for further attacks against the Jews and a condemnation of the militant group by the French Jewish umbrella group CRIF; as of 2013, there have been least 115 violent incidents were attributed to LDJ "soldiers" since the group's registration in France in 2001, including many vigilante reprisals to antisemitic attacks.
-Earlier that year, two LDJ members were sentenced for an attack at a pro-Palestinian bookstore that injured two people and a LDJ propaganda video called for "five cops for every Jew, 10 Arabs for each rabbi."
+In 2013, a French Arab man was critically injured in a "revenge attack" by LDJ, sparking calls for further attacks against the Jews and a condemnation of the militant group by the French Jewish umbrella group CRIF; as of 2013, at least 115 violent incidents had been attributed to LDJ members since the group's registration in France in 2001, including many vigilante reprisals to antisemitic attacks.
+Earlier that year, two LDJ members were sentenced for an attack at a pro-Palestinian bookstore that injured two people, and an LDJ propaganda video called for "five cops for every Jew, 10 Arabs for each rabbi."